vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 (KA) The Kirātārjunīya of Bhāravi with the commentary (Ghaṇt.āpatha) of

 Mallinātha and various readings.
-EḍPan. ḍit Durgāprasād and Kāśīnāth
+Ed.
+Pan. ḍit Durgāprasād and Kāśīnāth

 Pān. ḍurang Parab, revised by Wāsudev LaxmaṇSāstrī Pan ´ .śīkar.
 Bombay